How can every person improve their brain health and mental resilience?

 The most common mental disorder—depression—is the third leading cause of disease burden worldwide and a major contributor to suicide, which took the lives of 800,000 people in 2015 alone.
 Degenerative neurological disorders like Alzheimer’s disease affect sufferers’ learning, memory, and perception and put an emotional and financial strain on their caregivers.
 Substance-use disorders affect over 15 million people worldwide, accounting for hundreds of thousands of deaths each year.

-The diminished productivity created by brain disorders amounts to more than 10 billion lost days of work globally per year, or about 1 trillion USD in lost economic output—not including the cost of treatment.
+The diminished productivity created by brain disorders amounts to more than 10 billion lost days of work globally per year, or about US $1 trillion in lost economic output—not including the cost of treatment.
 Further, brain disorders can substantially affect physical health.
 They are linked to unhealthy behaviors like poor diet and lack of exercise, which can lead to chronic diseases that are expensive to treat and sometimes fatal.

 Great opportunity exists to substantially improve brain health and reduce mental, neurological, and substance-use disorders.
 Technology can provide a pathway for introducing faster and more accurate diagnoses and more effective, accessible, and scalable treatments.
 Solutions that empower people to improve their overall brain wellness—integral to preventing brain disorders, enhancing brain functionality, and enabling people to live happy and productive lives—are beginning to appear, and there is space for many more.
 Shifting the conversation from treating brain diseases to improving well-being may begin to dissolve the cultural stigma that makes it difficult for many to seek help.